felipeaufe/todolist-nuxtjs/README.md

-# Ootz porject with NuxtJs
+# Ootz project with NuxtJs
 Project carried out as tests of technical skills in NuxtJs (VueJs) for [Ootz](http://www.ootz.com.br/).

 The following requirements were assessed for this project: